yutannihilation/kntnr/cran-comments.md

-This is a maintenance release to fix compatibility issue with upcoming release of dplyr.
-All changes are about tests and there are no user-visible ones.
+This is a maintenance release to fix errors on CRAN check.

 ## Test environments